CEGriffin/432-Final-Project/README.md

 For all trees, this code will create a confusion matrix:

-- Set up confusion matrix type=class
+  - Sets up confusion matrix type=class

-- Display as a table of obs vs pred
+  - Display as a table of observed vs predicted

-- Calculate misclassification rate

-- Check that missclass and correct class combine to equal 1
+  - Calculates the misclassification rate and checks that missclass and correct class values combine to equal 1

 **Distance Matrix and Cluster Trees**